Zhangjiajie Hunan, China Travel Guide

 Dispose of all trash properly in designated bins.
 Litter harms the environment and local wildlife.

 Avoid trampling vegetation or disturbing sensitive plant life.
-The park's flora is a part of its beauty.
+The park's flora is a a portion of its beauty.

 Practice "Leave No Trace" principles to keep natural areas pristine for all guests and future generations.